Jeyaa-NKS/TNSDC-NLP/README.md

 ### Feature Extraction
 TF-IDF (Term Frequency-Inverse Document Frequency) vectorization is used to convert the text data into numerical feature vectors.

+### User Profile
+- Users can provide their medical conditions or preferences as input.